$\mathbb{N}$icola $\mathbb{B}$ranchini

 About

 My real interests are broad, spanning computational statistics and statistical/probabilistic machine learning, with a focus on methodology.
-For my PhD, I have been focussing on developing methodology in Monte Carlo (MC), with a particular focus on importance sampling (IS).
+For my PhD, I have been focussing on developing methodology in Monte Carlo.

 News